Specifications of CPU

 Extended Memory 64 Technology (EM64T)

-This technology enables 64-bit computing, allows CPU to access large memory (264 x 8 bit).
+This technology allows for 64-bit computing, which enables the CPU to access large amounts of memory (264 x 8-bit).

-• Compatibility: allow 64-bit operating systems to run 16-bit or 32-bit applications.
-For 32-bit programs, the CPU can access memory of 4GB, 16-bit is 1GB.
+• Compatibility: This allows 64-bit operating systems to run 16-bit or 32-bit applications, with the CPU able to access memory up to 4GB for 32-bit programs, and 1GB for 16-bit programs.

 em64t technology of CPU